svalat/homelinux/README.md

 	#uninstall htop (only if you enable stow support in prefix config)
 	hl unstinall htop

+	#Jump into the HL env
+	hl jump

+	#Run a command from hl env (without setting the global env)
+	#You can use alias to export HL commands to your shell
+	#without setting the full HL env
+	hl jump gcc-5.2

 	#Whatch generated quickpackages
 	hl gen-package gentoo/htop